 What cameras does the Surveillance Station support?

 Synology’s Surveillance Station supports thousands of IP cameras on the market.
 Here’s the full list.
-It’s important to note that even those that are not (yet) added to the list but support ONVIF — many cameras do — chances are they will work with Surveillance Station.
+It’s important to note that even those not (yet) added to the list, but support ONVIF — many cameras do — chances are they will work with Surveillance Station.

 Case in point: I used two Amcrest IP2M-852W cameras for this article, both were not yet on the support list, and they worked flawlessly.

 And there are just a handful of security camera vendors whose cameras won’t work.
-Generally, these are data-mining vendors that make highly proprietary cameras, such as Arlo, Google, Amazon, and so on.
+Generally, these are data-mining vendors that make highly proprietary cameras, such as Arlo, Google, Amazon, etc.

 How many cameras can I use with my Synology NAS